TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 # Rock, Paper, Scissors, Lizard, Spock Game

-Looking for a way to unwind and enjoy yourself?
-Try playing Rock, Paper, Scissors, Lizard, Spock!
-This game lets you choose from five options and play against the computer.
-Keep track of the score to see if you have better luck than your computer.
-Give it a try and see how you fare!
+Looking for a fun way to unwind and enjoy yourself?
+Why not try playing Rock, Paper, Scissors, Lizard, Spock?
+This game allows you to choose from five different options and play against the computer.
+Keep track of your score to see if you can outsmart the computer.
+Give it a try and see how you do!
+This enjoyable game was created using HTML/CSS and JavaScript.

 ![Responsive Mockup Images](assets/images/readme/responsive.jpg)